 Every validator will come with its own unique offerings.
 Some validators are community members of Terra, some are professional service providers and some are investors.
 It’s good to understand who the validators are before you stake with them.
 The majority will have a website that you can visit, to see what services they provide, etc, and their offerings.

 Validators can get jailed and get a percentage taken from them if they are malicious.
 So checking out all this information is really helpful and could avoid picking a bad validator.
 Therefore, most people will choose a few validators to spread the risk.

 You can view all the validators ranked by “Delegation Return” which is essentially the annual APY return.
 This is obviously a factor you can choose from when selecting your validator.

 Plus, you can view their “Voting Power”, which is an indicator of how big the validator is.
 There’s “Self Delegation” which shows you how much of their own they are staking.

 Under “Commission”, it shows how much they’ll be taking and you’ll find that this is usually at 0% when they want to encourage people to use their service or are new.
 However, it’s worth also checking out the “Max Commission Rate” too which is on their profile page.
 As well as the max daily amounts which is how much they can change in a day.
 As this may affect who you decide to choose.

-Then finally the “Uptime” will cover last 10,000 blocks, so it just a short term measure.
-You then have validators that have a tick besides them and this is because they have a profile on the terra site.
+Then finally the “Uptime” will cover the last 10,000 blocks, so it is just a short-term measure.
+You then have validators that have a tick beside them and this is because they have a profile on the terra site.